Eulith/eulith-curve-convex-manager/README.md

 The code contained in this repo is designed to be an example.
 Modifications will need to be made to put this in production.

 ## 1. `./setup.sh <EULITH_REFRESH_TOKEN>`

+If you don't know what your `<EULITH_REFRESH_TOKEN>` is, you can get it by logging into https://eulithclient.com.
+Note this should be the REFRESH token, NOT the access token.

 This command sets up the appropriate configuration and creates a new wallet if you have not already specified one.
 Note that this will not overwrite the existing private key!
 So if you accidentally run this twice you can still